What To Do If You’ve Had a Mortgage Declined After an AIP

 You can be declined a mortgage after an agreement in principle for the following reasons…

-1. Failing the final credit check: Some lenders have their underwriter carry out a more thorough credit check before making a full mortgage offer.
+1. Failing the final credit check: Some lenders have their underwriters carry out a more thorough credit check before making a full mortgage offer.
 During this check, bad credit that went undetected during the AIP can come to light and trigger a rejection.

 4. The lender suspects fraud: Mortgage lenders can pull the plug on an application at any time before completion if they suspect fraud might be going on.
 They might be concerned this is the case if any of the details you provided for the AIP are inconsistent with what the lender sees when they carry out their final checks.